 The Hospital’s Dietetics Department adjusts patients’ diets to accommodate for allergies, patient preferences, and to prevent malnutrition.
 The department also carries out satisfaction surveys and monitors patients’ intake in different wards.
 Close attention is paid to menu presentation (especially for oncological, nephrological, and paediatric patients), and dishes’ design (especially for geriatric patients).
 They have also developed a management system for each ward to monitor stock levels, allowing for better management of expiry dates – often a main cause of food waste

-NUH has also developed a food waste policy; the main challenge is knowing the number of patients present at each mealtime.
+Whilst NUH has also developed a food waste policy, the main challenge is having an accurate record of number of patients present at each mealtime.
 It is therefore crucial to receive patients’ orders as closely as possible to mealtimes.
 With a tablet available in each patient’s room, patients are allowed to order meals directly from the bedside just two hours before mealtime, thus improving the accuracy of number of meals required.